 If your organization isn’t already measuring competitive win rate, now is a good time to befriend your sales/marketing operations team.

 The ability to directly influence the success of a revenue-driving function like sales is an under-utilized power wielded by product marketers.

 Competitive win rate, more specifically, is the simplest KPI for product marketers to latch onto.
-While overall win rate is impacted by a myriad of factors, competitive win rate is more linear and is more directly influenced by the competitive enablement provided by product marketing.
+While the overall win rate is impacted by a myriad of factors, the competitive win rate is more linear and is more directly influenced by the competitive enablement provided by product marketing.

 Adoption, retention, and upsell

 Product usage, customer happiness (as measured by NPS or similar surveys), and other metrics that contribute to overall adoption are not uncommonly measured by product management, product marketing, or either.